-San Diego has become a world-class destination year 'round, but it has a special magic at Christmas time.
+San Diego has become a world-class destination year 'round -- and for good reason -- but it has a special magic at Christmas time.
+Don't shovel snow -- come and enjoy a warmer climate where you can wear shorts and go to the beach for the holidays.
 If you find yourself in the city on Christmas Eve, there are plenty of ways to celebrate both indoors and out, with fun, comfort and joy for all ages.

 Video of the Day

-Celebrate the day in style with a feast at one of the many fine eateries in San Diego, most of which are open for Christmas Eve.
+Celebrate the day in style with a feast at one of the many fine eateries in San Diego.
+Most restaurants are open in San Diego on Christmas Eve.
 The website SanDiegoRestaurants.com has a directory of all area restaurants, with a section on those featuring Christmas Eve specials.
 For a spectacular view, try a site like Island Prime which sits on stilts over the waters of San Diego Bay, with views of the downtown skyline and bay.
 If the bar scene is more your style, favorites spots like the Whistle Stop Bar and The Tavern at the Beach are open late for party-goers.

 The "play's the thing" for many San Diego theaters which offer performances on Christmas Eve.
 The Thornton Winery has a traditional feast and celebration including "An American Christmas," performed by the Lamb's Players Theatre.
 The Old Globe presents its annual production of Dr. Seuss' "How the Grinch Stole Christmas" and there are many others which change from year to year.
 Check Sandiegoplaybill.com to choose from current offerings.

-The Hotel Coronado is a destination until itself, with Santa's surrey-sleigh rides through Coronado Island, cookie decorating, holiday crafts for kids, Tent City Kids' Camp with holiday scavenger hunts and family s'mores roasts for guests of the hotel.
+Among the many other things to do in San Diego on Christmas Eve, the Hotel Coronado is a destination until itself.
+This venue features Santa's surrey-sleigh rides through Coronado Island, cookie decorating, holiday crafts for kids, Tent City Kids' Camp with holiday scavenger hunts and family s'mores roasts for guests of the hotel.
 The public is also invited to take part in Victorian tea, ice skating, holiday displays and theater productions.

 For the curious-minded, visit the Reuben H. Fleet Science Center, open 365 days a year, with a planetarium, IMAX theater and exhibits.